 The Week is a great opportunity for pupils to explore inter faith issues and for schools to build relationships with faith, belief and inter faith groups in their community

-- Organise an exhibition in your school featuring information and objects about a range of religions and beliefs, perhaps reflecting the pattern of faith and belief diversity in your local community
+- Create an exhibition with information and objects from a range of religions and beliefs, perhaps reflecting the pattern of faith and belief diversity in your local community

-- Organise a virtual tour of local places of worship to investigate the importance of faith in the lives of believers in your community
+- Arrange a visit to local places of worship to explore the importance of faith in the lives of believers in your community

-- Create an Inter Faith Week poster, artwork or multifaith calendar
+- Hold an Inter Faith Week art or poetry competition

 If you have specific questions or ideas you’d like to discuss, please email IFN’s Assistant Director at firstname.lastname@example.org.